 Making and Playing With Origami Boomerangs

 Heck, you can go ahead and play with real boomerangs but then you would miss all the fun of making one from a simple sheet of paper.
 Yes, they do fly if you do everything according to these instructions:

 This is yet another fun activity we’ve all forgotten.
 You can draw anything, including maps of your bug out location and its surroundings, wildlife, or just portraits of your loved ones.

-Also, you might want to look into a portable hard-drive where you can make a full back-up of all your music, movies, and even games if you can.
+Also, you might want to look into a portable hard-drive where you can make a full back-up of all your music, movies, and survival information.
 There’s no telling whether the Internet will work if the grid stays up.
 Better safe than sorry.
 I recommend a drive with a capacity of at least 1 TB (one terabyte).

 I realize this may not be for everyone but you never know when curiosity turns to hobby and then the hobby turns to passion.
 And all you need is a pair of binoculars… (P.S.
 Binoculars will also give you a chance to better inspect your surroundings if you’ve bugged out.)